 The Pending Home Sales Index is at the highest level since April 2010 when it hit 111.3 as some home buyers are pressing home closing dates to beat the deadline for the home buyer tax credit before it expires due to fiscal cliff threats.
 Outside of several months helped by tax stimulus, the housing market hasn't seen a higher reading since February 2007 when the index reached 107.9.

-Home Sales Are On A Sustained Upward Trend
+Home Sales in the Twin Cities - A Sustained Upward Trend

 Yesterday NAR released a second report on home sales showing that on a year-over-year basis, pending home sales have risen for 19 consecutive months.